This article reviews the details of each content type in depth, highlighting the differences between the types.

 When an Article is marked as shareable, that Article is available publicly on the web.
 Where non-shareable Articles are only accessible to members of your program, shareable Articles are accessible via a public link, which employees can share through your app.

-Because program branding may differ from public or customer-facing branding, we've added an asset, called the External Program Header.
+Because program branding may differ from public or customer-facing branding, we have an asset specifically for the shared articles called the External Program Header.
 Similar to your program header image, this image is displayed in the header bar of shareable articles so that viewers see your brand at the top of the page.
 You can upload this image under the User Experience section in Program Studio.

 The URL slug is the last part of the URL where users can view your shareable Article.
 For example, in https://advocate.socialchorus.com/socialchorus-1/scnow24x7/articles/earning-a-seat-at-the-employees-table, "earning-a-seat-at-the-employees-table" is the URL slug.